Trees & Urban Forestry

 The Town of New Tecumseth is committed to growing our urban forest.
 We are working to increase our tree canopy and recognize this starts with the success of our newly planted trees.
 To this end, the Town has secured tree watering bags and are being provided to residents who are willing to help water a newly planted boulevard tree.

-While quantities last, Town staff are providing tree watering bags to residents willing to water a newly planted boulevard tree.
+While quantities last, Town staff are providing Tree Water Bags to residents willing to water a recently planted boulevard tree.
 Keep the soil moist, but not waterlogged.
-Try to water your tree once a week, barring rain, and more frequently during hot windy weather.
+Try to water the Town Tree once a week, and more frequently during hot or windy weather.
 When the soil is dry below the surface of the mulch, it is time to water.
-Continue until mid-fall, tapering off as lower temperatures and natural rainfall require less-frequent watering.
-This program will help the tree establish a good root system and survive the establishment period (the first two to three years after it's planted).
-The goal is to have boulevard trees grow into a healthy urban forest.
-If we can get trees past that establishment period (2-3 years), their survival rate is much higher.
-The tree watering bag's slow-release watering system provides deep water saturation and is convenient to use as it needs to be filled only once per week.
+Continue filling the Water Bag until mid-fall, tapering off as temperatures decrease and with natural rainfall.
+This program will help younger trees establish good root systems and survive the establishment period (the first two to three years after it has been planted).
+Our goal is to have boulevard trees grow into a healthy urban forest.
+If we can get trees past the initial establishment period, their survival rate is much higher.

 Treegator Watering Bag product

-Residents with access to a boulevard tree that was planted in 2019 to 2021 are encouraged to participate:
+Residents with access to a boulevard tree that was planted in the last two years are encouraged to participate:

 • Call the Town at 705-435-3900 or email Public Works to register.